plasmapotential/optimizer/README.md

 HEAT is a complex code for simulating tokamak power exhaust, and it takes as input MHD Equilibria, CAD files, and some 0D inputs (ie injected power).
 Because these variables are so interdependent, it is difficult to manually scan through the various permutations of MHD EQ, CAD, and 0D inputs, to find an optimum.
 The optimizer enables the user to scan through these inputs to find the optimum output.
 For example, a user could optimize a CAD geometric feature to generate an optimum heat flux profile.

 This repo is young and will grow over the coming months.

+This code was engineered by Dr. Tom Looby.
+Questions can be directed to tlooby@cfs.energy